-- 10 Measure and document the effective radiated power and the radiation pattern of the DUT: - a Note the signal strength received by the TTRX. - b Rotate the DUT clockwise in steps of 15 degrees. - c Repeat measurements for each of the 24 DUT directions, creating 24 individual "DUT-TX-Results" when the entire 360-degree sweep has been completed. - d In case RTRX-ATT is different from DUT-ATT correct the "DUT-TX-Results" accordingly and save them for comparison with RTRX. - 11 Repeat DUT measurements in two additional orthogonal planes, for a total of three orthogonal planes (see ANNEX, 4.1. ).
-For each plane, perform step 8 thru step 10 accordingly. - 12 Compare DUT to RTRX - a On the same set of axes, plot all 24 DUT-TX-Results (see ANNEX, 4.2. ). - b Analyze and categorize DUT - i Goodii Marginaliii Bad-
+- 10 Measure and document the effective radiated power and the radiation pattern of the DUT: - a Note the signal strength received by the TTRX. - b Rotate the DUT clockwise in steps of 15 degrees. - Repeat measurements for each of the 24 DUT directions, creating 24 individual "DUT-TX-Results" when the entire 360 degree sweep has been completed. - d In case RTRX-ATT is different from DUT-ATT correct the "DUT-TX-Results" accordingly and save them for comparison with RTRX. - 11 Repeat DUT measurements in two additional orthogonal planes, for a total of three orthogonal planes (see ANNEX, 4.1.).
+For each plane, perform step 8 thru step 10 accordingly. - 12 Compare DUT to RTRX - a On the same set of axes, plot all 24 DUT-TX-Results (see ANNEX, 4.2.). - b Analyze and categorize DUT - i Goodii Marginaliii Bad-

-At $\geq$ 18 directions for a full 360 degree sweep, or at all directions if one or two excluded areas apply, DUT-TX-Result $\geq$ (RTRX-TX-Result - 10dB).
+At ≥18 directions for a full 360 degree sweep, or at all directions if one or two excluded areas apply, DUT-TX-Result ≥ (RTRX-TX-Result - 10dB).
+Test PASSED or at ≥ 1 direction(s) if one or two excluded areas apply, DUT-TX-Result < (RTRX-TX-Result - 18dB).

 At ≥18 directions for a full 360 degree sweep, or at all directions if one or two excluded areas apply, DUT-TX-Result ≥ (RTRX-TX-Result - 18dB).
+Test PASSED c Analyze and categorize DUT for the two additional orthogonal planes, for a total of three orthogonal planes